 Describe and support the method of selecting storm track strike intervals.
 If strike locations are on a discrete set, show the landfall points for major metropolitan areas in Florida.

 Provide any modeling organization specific research performed to develop the functions used for simulating model variables or to develop databases.

 Form S-3 will be reviewed for the probability distributions and data sources.

-M-4 Hurricane Windfield Structure*
+M-4 Hurricane Windfield Structure